mhanna1/test-gcp/docs/02-manual-operations.md

 ## Intro

-Imagine you have developed a new cool application called [raddit](https://github.com/Artemmkin/raddit).
+Imagine you have found a new cool application called [raddit](https://github.com/Artemmkin/raddit).

 You want to run your application on a dedicated server and make it available to the Internet users.